karmag/kmvid/readme.txt

 Setup

-    ffmpeg and ffprobe executables needed in bin/ directory, can be downloaded at https://ffmpeg.org/download.html
+    ffmpeg and ffprobe executables needed in your path, can be downloaded at https://ffmpeg.org/download.html

 Tests